Νίσυρος – Dodecanese

 Selected walks: For walks on Nissiros take a look in Rhodes Karpathos Kos Southern Dodecanese by Dieter Graf (referred to below as /Graf/).

-•1 MANDRAKI – VOLCANO – MANDRAKI (my total time 5h03, includes stops for photography, some shorter rests and some sightseeing; +-726m; 2 laps): This is walk 35 in /Graf/.
+•1 MANDRAKI – VOLCANO – MANDRAKI (my total time 5h03, includes stops for photography, some shorter rests and some sightseeing; +-726m; 2 laps): This is walk 35 in /Graf/ (1st edition, walk 41 in the 2nd).
 Good boots are required!
 And a walking stick is recommended.

-The initial route suggested by /Graf/ is not the officially waymarked one and is an unnecessary detour of 5-10 mins (at best, if you manage to take the correct turn at EVERY unmarked crossroads like I did, there are many of these, despite what /Graf/ claims).
+The initial route suggested by /Graf/ is not the officially waymarked one and is an unnecessary detour of 5-10 mins (at best, if you manage to take the correct turn at EVERY unmarked crossroads like I did, there are many of these).
 Instead stroll further up the road after the book wants you to go left on a narrow path.
 At the next crossroads the path to Emborio (big sign) starts in the middle of the fork in the road.
-Continue to carefully follow every big green arrow painted in the asphalt to shortcut the winding road that you meet every so often.
+Continue to carefully follow every big green arrow painted in the asphalt to shortcut the winding road that you meet every now and then.

 The return to Mandraki should be done via the dirt road from the south of the crater (via the chapel Stavros).
-If you want to try to hunt out the goat traces /Graf/ suggests, be my guest.
+If you instead want to try to hunt out the overgrown goat traces /Graf/ seem to suggest, be my guest.

-In the finish of the walk /Graf/ misses out on the very nice kaliderimi/footpath combination that should be easy to spot (again red blobs, start hunting immediately when the Paleokastro comes into view).
+Near the end of the walk /Graf/ (at least the 1st ed) misses out on the very nice kaliderimi/footpath combination that should be easy to spot (again red blobs, start hunting immediately when the Paleokastro comes into view).
 See also the nice walking map that you can download from the Nisyros page by Beate and Jürgen Franke.

 The Paleokastro itself is better left for an evening stroll, so I cut that one out.